JeyAsare/fithub/README.md

 ### Acknowledgements

 - I would like to thank Code Institute for giving me the platform to be able to create such sites and applications.
+- I would like to thank my family for their encouragement through this Milestone Project 3.
+I used Youtube quite a bit to assist me with my project and I came across [Corey Schafer](https://www.youtube.com/@coreyms) who had videos on Python Flask which helped me.